U.S. suspends some aid to Uganda over anti-gay law

 Ministry spokeswoman Rukia Nakamatte said the freeze would affect 50 of its workers.

 The U.S. government estimates its total assistance to Uganda stood at about $723 million in 2013.
-About half a million Ugandans with HIV or AIDS receive help through U.S. programmes.
+About half a million Ugandans with HIV or AIDS receive help through U.S. programs.